 An excerpt from the 2015 article follows:

-EVM, based on ANSI-748, is used primarily by federal contractors when contractually required.
+EVM, based on EIA-748, is used primarily by federal contractors when contractually required.
 A more powerful tool is the ANSI standard that voluntarily is used worldwide because it works, not because it is imposed by federal acquisition regulations.
 It is the PMBOK® Guide.

 · technical or product baseline